Collaborative Threshold Watermarking: Implementation Details

 \section{Implementation Details}

 \textbf{Datasets.} We conduct experiments on CIFAR-10, CIFAR-100 \citep{krizhevsky2009learning}, and Tiny ImageNet \citep{Le2015TinyIV}.
 Since CIFAR-10 and CIFAR-100 do not provide validation sets, we split the original training set into 80\% for training and 20\% for validation.
 For evaluation, we select the model checkpoint with the highest validation accuracy.
 For CIFAR-10 and CIFAR-100, we apply the AutoAugment policy designed for CIFAR-10.
 For Tiny ImageNet, training images are augmented using random horizontal flips ($p=0.5$), random rotations ($\pm15^\circ$), and color jittering (brightness, contrast, and saturation up to 0.4; hue up to 0.1).
+For the non-IID CIFAR-100 experiment, we use a balanced Dirichlet label-skew partition in which all clients receive the same number of training examples, while class proportions are sampled from a Dirichlet distribution with concentration parameter $\gamma \in \{0.25, 0.5, 0.75, 1.0\}$.

 \textbf{Model.} All experiments use the ResNet-18 architecture \citep{7780459}, with models initialized randomly before training.
 Implementations and training are carried out in PyTorch \citep{10.5555/3454287.3455008}.